cgwire/zou/docs/development.md

 # Development environment

-To start with developing on Zou you need Python 3 installed and a Postgres database instance.
+To start with developing on Zou, you need Python 3 installed and a Postgres database instance.

 ## Database

-To run Postgres we recommend to use Docker (it's simpler and it won't impact your local system):
+To run Postgres, we recommend using Docker (it's simpler, and it won't impact your local system):

 ```bash